stevphan/SUFS/Design Docs/DesignDoc.md

 #### Create File Command

-Using the AWS SDK, download the file from s3 to a temp file.
+Using the AWS SDK, the CLI downloads the file from S3 to a temporary file.
+It calls the Name Node to create a new file in the Name Node.
-Get the Data Node list from the Name Node.
+It receives Data Node list from the Name Node's response.
-Pull each block individually, base64 encode, and send to Data Node.
+It pulls data from the temporary file in block size chunks individually, base64 encodes it, and sends it to the first Data Node in the list.
-Do this for as many blocks as needed.
+If any upload fails then subsequant Data Nodes in the list for that block are used.
+If all Data Node uploads fail for a given block then the CLI exits with an error.

 ```bash
 /path/to/CLI create-file <name_node_address_and_port> <file_name> <s3_url>